 Increasing high-fiber foods.
 A lower intake of dietary fiber differentiates children with chronic constipation from those with regular bowel habits.[29][30]
 Increasing dietary fiber improves constipation and significantly reduces the need for laxatives in children, young adults, seniors, and postsurgery patients.[31][32][33][34]

 Although high-fiber foods should generally be the first choice, there may be a role for fiber supplements in some individuals (e.g., edentulous patients or those with dysphagia).
-Evidence indicates that fiber supplements permit discontinuation of laxatives in about 60% of constipated patients.[32]
-Several types of fiber supplements are useful for constipation relief, including psyllium (Metamucil), methylcellulose (Citrucel), and Japanese konjac root (glucomannan).[33][34][35]
+Evidence indicates that fiber supplements outperform osmotic and stimulant laxatives in increased bowel movements/week (3 vs 2.5).[35]
+Several types of fiber supplements are useful for constipation relief, including psyllium (Metamucil), methylcellulose (Citrucel), and Japanese konjac root (glucomannan).[33][36][37]

 Increasing fluid intake.
 A hypohydration or dehydrated state contributes to constipation.[38]
 Inadequate fluid intake is a reason for constipated children.[28]
 A combination of 25 g of fiber and 1.5-2.0 L of fluid daily was more effective for constipation relief than fiber intake alone in patients with functional chronic constipation.[39]

 Avoiding cow’s milk.
-Many children with chronic constipation are allergic to cow’s milk, manifesting IgE antibodies to cow’s milk antigens.
-Cow’s milk consumption is also significantly higher in infants and children with constipation and anal fissure than in those without these disorders.[38]
-In roughly half of constipated, cow’s milk-allergic children and adolescents who have had a colonoscopy, nodular lymphoid hyperplasia was found, compared with 20% of controls.
-In one-third of all cow’s milk-allergic individuals, there are a significantly higher number of intraepithelial T cells, indicating an enhancement of local immune responses against food antigens.[39]
-Immune activation is known to affect gastric motility, possibly indicating a role for an immune response to food antigens in constipation.[40]
-Roughly one-third to two-thirds of constipated children with cow’s milk sensitivity improve on milk-free diets.[38][41]
-In a small crossover study, 100% of participants had full resolution of chronic functional constipation when soy milk replaced cow’s milk.[42]
-Another controlled clinical trial found that constipation returned within 5-10 days of the reintroduction of cow’s milk.[43]
+Many children with chronic constipation are allergic to cow’s milk, and elimination of dairy has been found to improve constipation.[40]
+Higher consumption of cow’s milk in infants and children has been associated with constipation and anal fissure.[41]
+In roughly half of constipated, cow’s-milk-allergic children and adolescents who have had a colonoscopy, nodular lymphoid hyperplasia was found, compared with 20% of controls.
+In one-third of all cow’s-milk-allergic individuals, there are a significantly higher number of intraepithelial T cells, indicating an enhancement of local immune responses against food antigens.[42]
+Immune activation is known to affect gastric motility, possibly indicating a role for an immune response to food antigens in constipation.[43]
+In a randomized clinical trial, children receiving treatment while on a cow’s-milk-free diet saw significant improvements across the 7 Rome III criteria measured, compared with those receiving treatment without dairy restriction.[40]
+In a crossover study, 100% of participants had full resolution of chronic functional constipation when soy milk replaced cow’s milk.[44]

 There is no nutritional requirement for cow’s milk, and relief of constipation for some individuals is one of many reasons to avoid it.
 When calcium adequacy is in question, calcium-fortified nondairy beverages such as soy milk, rice milk, or almond milk can be used in place of cow’s milk.

-Constipation is a common disorder that is usually preventable with a diet high in minimally processed, high-fiber foods; consumption of ≥ 1.5-2.0 liters of fluid per day; and regular exercise.
+Primary constipation may be prevented or managed with a high-fiber plant-based diet, consumption of ≥ 1.5-2.0 liters of fluid per day, and regular exercise.
 Health practitioners can provide helpful information about dietary approaches to prevention and treatment.

 Most patients and their families are not fully aware of the best sources of dietary fiber (beans and other legumes, vegetables, fruits, and whole grains) or of the absence of fiber in animal-derived or heavily processed food products.
 They may also have been inappropriately influenced by advertisements for over-the-counter treatments or specific foods, such as breakfast cereals and snack bars.